Tuesday, 26 July 2016

 Many of the patients think that after a successful kidney transplant, they are perfectly healthy and can do anything they want to do as they were doing before they suffered CRF or ESRD.

 True!
-You are no more dependent on Hemo-Dialysis, But you must take adequate precautions to make the new grafted kidney last you your lifetime.
+You are no longer dependent on Hemo-Dialysis, But you must take adequate precautions to make the new grafted kidney last you your lifetime.

-When you return home after a successful Kidney transplant, you want to drive yourself, want to pursue a sport you were enjoying before your kidney disease, want to go to a movie or market, or any other crowded place, want to entertain guests at home, want to restart your intimate life with your partner.
+When you return home after a successful Kidney transplant, you want to drive yourself, pursue a sport you were enjoying before your kidney disease, go to a movie or market, or any other crowded place, want to entertain guests at home, want to restart your intimate life with your partner.

 You can do many of these things, but in moderation and with proper guidance and following instructions from your kidney transplant doctor's team.